Government Termination of Contract Notice – CEO’s Biggest Fear

 Who is required to execute the notice of termination of contract?
 The FAR requires the contracting officer (CO) to perform specific notification requirements to the contractor.
-After having received the termination notice from the contracting officer, you may want to see whether there is a recent solicitation for the EXACT services to another contractor.
+After having received the contract termination notice for convenience from the contracting officer, you may want to see whether there is a recent solicitation for the EXACT services to another contractor.

 Procurement law suggests that the government should not issue a termination for convenience notice simply to get a better deal.
 Your best course of action is to find out about the termination process and your entitlements under government contracting law.

 When you receive the termination notice, you also want to notify your subcontractors immediately.
 This reduces any damages.
 You may want to revisit your subcontracts to make sure that there is a termination clause included.

 Government’s Regulatory Termination of Contract Requirements